collective/collective.printview/README.rst

 Introduction
 ============

-Every now and then users ask if they could somehow print whole folder structures at one go.
-Collective.printview is an answer to this problem.
+Every now and then users ask if they could somehow get a view which displays all the documents from certain folder structure at one page *Collective.printview* is an answer to this request.

-Collective.addthis brings you @@printview view that you can call from every folderish object in Plone.
-This view is drop dead simple having only one task - dig deep through folder structure and search for content based on settings specified on Printview controlpanel.
-In controlpanel you can define which folderish content types collective.printview can use while it tries to dig deeper in folder structure.
+*Collective.printview* brings you @@printview view that you can call from every folderish object in Plone.
+This view is drop dead simple having only one task - dig deep through folder structure and search for content based on settings specified on *collective.printview* controlpanel.
+In controlpanel you can define which folderish content types *collective.printview* can use while it tries to dig deeper in folder structure.
 You can also define content types which are used for getting the actual content.
 Finally you can chooce workflow states which will be made available for this search for content.

-For each object we're going to pull content from, collective.printview expects to find these three mehtods:
+For each object we're going to pull content from, *collective.printview* expects to find these three mehtods:

-1) getTitle()
+1) Title()
-2) getDescription()
+2) Description()
 3) getText() OR text.raw

 After @@printview has crawled through all the specified folders it returns plain